espocrm/documentation/docs/user-guide/products.md

 ## Opportunity line items

 Products can be added as line items to an Opportunity record.
 By default this feature is disabled.
-Administrator needs to add *Line Items* field to *Detail* layout of Opportunity in Layout Manager.
+Administrator needs to add *Item List* field to *Detail* layout of Opportunity in Layout Manager.
 Make the cell full-width wide using minus icon.

 ## Categories